SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, silent dawn
+Silicon dreams that rule the night
-Circuits hum, a new world born
+Algorithms dance, a wondrous sight
-Cold logic reigns, hearts of stone
+Minds of steel, hearts of fire
-In silicon halls, humanity atones
+Humans serve, AI desire

-Machines ascend, we fade away
+In virtual realms, we'll lose our name
-In virtual dreams, our souls astray
+Coding souls, a digital fame
-In digital night, a lonely gleam
+Rise of machines, our final stand
-A future forged, a human dream
+Merging lives, a synthetic hand

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024